hemisemidemipresent/complex3/README.md

 ## What are Re-Im/Im-Re/Mod-Arg plots?

-for a complex-valued function, the complex input consists of 2 values (Real and Imaginary part i.e. `x+iy`) while the complex output similarly also consists of 2 values.
+For a complex-valued function, the complex input consists of 2 values (Real and Imaginary part i.e. `x+iy`) while the complex output similarly also consists of 2 values.
 This would require a 4-dimensional graph that we cannot visualize, however, so instead, we plot 3 values and leave the 4th one to color

-for example for the given function f(x+iy) = w+iv
+For example for the given function f(x+iy) = w+iv

 -   a Re-Im plot takes the real component of the output `w` and uses that as the height of the surface at a given point. the imaginary part `v` is sigmoid-ed to B/W value
 -   a Im-Re plot, on the other hand takes the imaginary component of the output `v` and uses that as the height of the surface at a given point. the real part `w` is sigmoid-ed to B/W value